CodingZeal/nextjs-example-confirm-server-action/post.md

 ### Basic Server Action Example

-Here is a basic example that writes form data to the server console, note the server action is set as the form's `action`:
+Consider the following rudimentary example that sends form data from the client to the server action and then renders to the server console.
+Note, the server action is set as the form's `action`:

 ```tsx
 export default function SomePage() {